High availability with Azure Cosmos DB

-If your Cosmos account is distributed across N Azure regions, there will be at least N x four copies of all your data.
-In addition to providing low latency data access and scaling write/read throughput across the regions associated with your Cosmos account, having more regions (higher N) also improves availability.
+If your Cosmos account is distributed across N Azure regions, there will be at least N x 4 copies of all your data.
+In addition to providing low latency data access and scaling write/read throughput across the regions associated with your Cosmos account, having more regions (higher N) further improves availability.

 SLAs for availability